Ameerkumar/sql_data_warehouse_project/README.md

 ---

 Hi there!
 I'm *Ameer Kumar Dogra*.
-I'm an final year Btech student at *Birla Institute of Technology, Mesra.*
+I'm a final year Btech student at *Birla Institute of Technology, Mesra.*